 For many financial institutions, IT infrastructure has not been integrated across the enterprise, making the traditional patch management process a manual, time-intensive and arduous task.
 Keeping operating systems and third-party applications patched and up-to-date is the only way organizations can completely thwart attacks based on known vulnerabilities.

-In order to achieve regulatory and government compliance while mitigating potential security breaches and securing vital data, financial institutions should consider cloud-based solutions that automate patch management, expanding the ability of internal IT resources to focus on other, more strategic initiatives.
+In order to achieve regulatory and government compliance while mitigating potential security breaches and securing vital data, financial institutions should consider cloud-native solutions that automate patch management, expanding the ability of internal IT resources to focus on other, more strategic initiatives.

 One such solution is Automox.
-With our cloud-based agent and policy engine, organizations maintain control over their level of patch management automation, flow processes and configuration enforcement, all from a single dashboard.
+With our cloud-native agent and policy engine, organizations maintain control over their level of patch management automation, flow processes and configuration enforcement, all from a single dashboard.
 The agent works on Windows, Mac OS X or Linux systems to monitor your vulnerability, providing an inventory of hardware, software, patches and configuration details.
 From there, the agent automatically patches vulnerabilities based upon your configured policies.